mhafizkn/taxCalculator/README.md

 https://github.com/mhafizkn/taxCalculator

 ## Short description
-- The system is intend to Calculate income tax based on annual income with a list of posbbile tax claim options.
+- The system is intend to Calculate income tax based on annual income with a list of possible tax claim options.

 ## Getting started
 ### Pre-requisites